Electronic voting by country: Norway

 The Ministry of Local Government and Regional Development of Norway carried out pilots in three municipalities at local elections in 2011 on voting machines in the polling stations using touch screens.

 Norway tried to conduct voting by using the online voting method and it “did not increase voter turnout, not even among younger demographics.”
 People in Norway wanted to ensure that there was high voter confidence and believed that online voting would bring along with it security and political controversy.
 There are firsthand accounts given of some of the worries that are present with the introduction of a technology such as online voting.

-The use of the Internet in elections is a fairly recent concept and as with any new technology it will undergo a certain amount of scrutiny until people can fully trust it and implement it into worldwide elections.
-Critics of online voting argued that online voting isn't secure enough and thus creates a large number of skeptics who oppose the use of online voting, which in turn will result in a challenge to implement online voting as the primary method of casting votes.
-Another area that people are worried about is the process of authentication of votes.
-In other words, what process will voters have to go through to ensure that they are who they say they are?

 The Institute of Social Research in Norway conducted a study in which we can see signs that voters are afraid that their votes will become public, which they will see as a compromise of their democratic rights.
 In addition, voters’ fears are embedded in the encryption system that guards the privacy of their votes.
 How can voters be sure that their votes are safe from hackers?
 This led them to believe that in order to make this a viable voting system, governments have to ensure that the encryption system used to protect votes is as safe as possible.
-Until governments can ensure a certain level of safety for people's votes, the outcomes in Norway are unlikely to change - the voter turnout will still be low even if the convenience of voting is made easier.